-The Date Properties dialog appears for all date- and time-related fields: dates, times, and time spans.

-♦ The Initialize to Current Date/Time checkbox initializes the value in the field to the current date and time when a new item with this field is created.
+- An Updated Fields drop down menu to indicate which fields will be updated. - Date Properties dialog appears for all date- and time-related fields: dates, times, and time spans. - The Initialize to Current Date/Time checkbox initializes the value in the field to the current date and time when a new item with this field is created.